e101sg/IoT/README.md

 # IoT

-This is code file for IoT project.
+This is readme  file for IoT project - Facebook Likes monitor.